pencilshinchan/AWSAmplifyTutorial/index.md

 Using the Admin Actions API see what groups users belong to and add and remove them from groups

+## Step 7: Create a single table design for a GraphQL API

+Using noSQL workbench create a structure for our data and define our access patterns

+## Step 8: Create a GraphQL API using the CLI

+Using the Amplify CLI create a GraphQL API

+Create our own unique mutations and queries

 ### What kind of stuff will we do?